Why should I consider Sustainable Design for my project?

 A HERS rating (Home Energy Rating System) is the easiest standard to achieve.
 It concentrates on how tight the home is built, and like all of the standards, requires a ‘blower door test’ to certify that how tightly the house is actually built.
 This is a very low cost standard, being around $500 or so not including the blower door test.

 Why are many of NHA projects ‘all-electric’?

 Electricity is the ‘currency’ of renewable energy.
-It can be fossil fuel free, and every day the percentage of electricity generated by renewable energy is increasing globally.
-We want to ‘decarbonize’ the operations of the building, and by using electricity, either generated on site or from certified renewable sources, we are accomplishing that.
+The electric grid use varying amounts of fossils fuels, but every day the percentage of electricity on the grid generated by renewable energy is increasing globally.
+We want to ‘decarbonize’ the operations of the building, and by using electricity, either generated on site or from the grid, we are accomplishing that.

 The systems that tend to use natural gas in Illinois and Colorado are the heating system, the dryer, the water heater and the cooktop.
 We prefer to use high efficiency electric versions of these, including the cooktop.
 Induction cooktops are preferred by top chefs for its convenience, speed and even cooking.
 We have the ability to take you to the GE Monogram showroom at the Merchandise Mart in Chicago for a free lunch (yes, there is such a thing!) prepared by an executive chef using the induction cooktop to show you how great it is!

 What are the steps involved with working with NHA?

 There are a number of parts to designing and building a project.
 Instead of seeking and hiring separate contractors for all of these steps, NHA brings together an amazing team of specialists.